The Jitsu Foundation: Uniform and customs

-Jitsuka wear a white keikogi, usually referred to simply as a gi, which can either be a standard judogi or something slightly lighter.
+Jitsuka wear a plain white or blue keikogi, usually referred to simply as a gi, which can either be a standard judogi or something slightly lighter.
 Very light gis such as those used in karate are not worn as they are susceptible to damage during groundwork or when using certain throws.
 A coloured belt is worn according to grade, as described above.
-In The U.K, Kyu grades wear a square badge with a white background, black surround, and the word 'Jitsu' in black, on the upper right arm.
+In The U.K, Kyu grades wear a square badge with a white background, black surround, and the word 'Jiu-Jitsu' in black, on the upper right arm.
 Dan grades wear different colour badges as described in the Dan grades section above.
 The badges vary in other countries, usually reflecting the country of the student.

 It is customary to rei (bow) towards the middle of the dojo (training hall) as one enters or leaves it.
 When stepping on or off the training mat the jitsuka rei to the highest grade currently on the mat or the middle of the mat if it is empty.
 Also at the beginning and end of the session students line up facing the sensei (teachers).
 The sensei calls out kiba dachi (horse riding stance), su dachi (standing with feet together), and suwaru (kneeling position).
 The highest non-teacher grade calls out sensei ni rei, whereupon students bow.

 The use of sensei ni rei is used as the highest grade currently attainable within The Jitsu Foundation is Tertiary Fellow.
 Since a Third Dan Tertiary Fellow is still referred to as Sensei, sensei ni rei is used.
 However, when Shihan Brian Graham was present on the mat, the call of shihan ni rei would have been used in respect of his sixth Dan grade and title of Shihan.

 The highest-ranked teacher then calls otagai ni rei and the teachers bow.
 Before and after training with each other during the session individual pairs of jitsuka also bow to each other.
 This bowing is not a bow of submission, obeisance, or homage.
 Rather it is one of mutual respect, forgiveness for any discomfort caused and thanks for the learning experience (Instructors learn too).